-1This work was performed at the University of Texas at Austin under National Science Foundation grant no. ECS-8304734 and grant no. NCR-8613338.
-An abbreviated version of this paper appeared in Proceedings ACM SIGMETRICS Conference, May 1988, Santa Fe, New Mexico.
-Portions of this paper are reprinted by permission of the Association for Computing Machinery.

-2Current address: ATT Bell Laboratories, Naperville, Illinois 60566.
+- This work was performed at the University of Texas at Austin and supported by the National Science Foundation under Grants Nos.
+ECS-8304734 and NCR-8613338.
+An abbreviated version of this paper appeared in Proceedings ACM SIGMETRICS Conference, Santa Fe, NM, May 1988.
+Portions of this paper are reprinted by permission of the Association for Computing Machinery. - Current affiliation: AT&T Bell Laboratories, Naperville, IL 60566, U.S.A.